se7enxweb/ezplatform-code-style/README.md

 ## COPYRIGHT

-Copyright (C) 1999-2019 eZ Systems AS.
+Copyright (C) 1999-2020 Ibexa AS.
 All rights reserved.

 ## LICENSE